msmenegol/LNC-Challege/README.md

 A similar processing is done witht he targets, but without the gender attached at the end, obiously.

 ## trainNN.py
-This builds, trains and validates the neural network.
-Then, it is used to run predictions on the target data and the results are saed on a csv file.
+This builds, trains and validates a standard feedforward neural network.
+Then, it runs predictions on the target data and the results are saved on a csv file.

+First the data set is split into train and test set on a 70/30 proportion.
+The neural network is then built with the following structure:
+- Layers:
+  - inputs: 14 features.
+  - hidden layer 1: 4\*input = 56 neurons
+  - hidden layer 2: 1 + hl1/5 = 1 + 11 = 12 neurons
+  - output: 1 boolean label
+- Neurons: all have the sigmoid activation function.

+The training runs for 200 epochs, with a learning rate of 0.01.
+Te cost function is the MSE.
+The optimizer is the Adam optimizer, provided by TensorFlow.
+The training data is fed into the network by batches of 500 points.

+After the training is complete, validation is run.
+Then, the target data is fed onto the network.
+The results are matched with the according user ID, and the gender output value is translatated into 'M' or 'F'.
+This list with user IDs and genders are then wrriten on a csv file.